+According to a dietician, pairing rice with a protein source can help achieve an optimal protein ratio for muscle building when consumed as a pre-workout meal.
 Eating a bowl of rice on its own can be lifeless.
-Here are 4 easy-fix sides you can pair up with your pre-workout rice to spice things up a little.
+Here are 4 easy-fix sides you can pair up with your classic pre-workout meal to spice things up a little.

 Rice and chicken are must-have pre-workout meals since it's high in the necessary macronutrients and micronutrients.
 This combo will build you up while also refueling your body.

 The chicken's high lean protein content will repair torn muscle fibers, while the rice's carbohydrates will replenish stored glycogen content.
-As a pre-workout meal, this meal guarantees that your muscle tissues open up and stretch healthily.
+As a meal for pre-workout, this meal guarantees that your muscle tissues open up and stretch healthily.

-Rice and black beans combo is the perfect pre-workout meal, as it gives you suitable protein and energy.
+Rice and black beans combo is the perfect meal for pre-workout, as it gives you suitable protein and energy.

 A cup of cooked blacked beans gives you roughly 7g of protein and 0.5g of fat.
 Also, plant proteins are easy to digest, meaning you'll be revved up in time for exercise.